 I first made this hot ham and cheese sandwich casserole in 2008, years after it was originally mentioned to me by a friend at work.

-Beyond the savory, ooey-gooey cheesy goodness, my love for this recipe is further compounded by the fact that it can be make ahead.
+Beyond the savory, ooey-gooey cheesy goodness, my love for this recipe is further compounded by the fact that it can be made ahead.

-Let’s face it … there are only so many hours in the day, and I use up all 24 as it is.
+Let’s face it … there are only so many hours in the day, and I use up all twenty-four as it is.

 I appreciate that this hot ham and cheese sandwich casserole can be thrown together quickly, left to sit overnight so the flavors can all dance around together, and then all that’s left do is pop it in the oven the day you plan to devour it.

 AND, if that wasn’t easy enough, this dish is great served hot, but it’s also terrific at room temp, which means you don’t need to worry about keeping it warm if it’s meant to be a to-go potluck dish!